The Canon EF 50mm f/1.8 II Lens is a great addition to any beginner photographer's arsenal.

 First off, to be completely honest this lens is made pretty cheaply and it is evident from the first time you see it.
 The material of the lens is clearly not that durable, but what do you expect for such a low price?
-This shouldn’t be a deciding factor as you as you understand that it will take proper care and storage in order to keep this lens from becoming damaged.
+This shouldn't be a deciding factor as you understand that it will take proper care and storage in order to keep this lens from becoming damaged.
 Since it is a prime lens and has a “fixed zoom” the lens is fairly short and compact.
 This makes its portability and mobility very favorable for travelers or photographers who are “on the go”.

 Features & Function

-For a better example of this checkout this side by side comparison of this lens on a full frame(left) and a crop sensor (right) (courtesy of dpreview.com):
+For a better example of this check out this side by side comparison of this lens on a full-frame(left) and a crop sensor (right) (courtesy of dpreview.com):

 At such an affordable price, the Canon EF 50mm 1.8 lens is well worth adding to your arsenal if you are in the market for a 50mm prime lens.
 It produces sharp photos and crisp video.
 This affordability does come at price (no pun intended), since the build quality and autofocusing speeds are rather poor.
 Let's face the facts that not all of us can afford to drop $500+ on a L series lens.
 So you can't expect it to be of the same quality as a lens 5x it's price.
 In the long run as long as you take care of your equipment and can handle the slower autofocusing speeds then this lens is a killer product for a price tag that will agree with almost anyone's wallet.